Do your own taxes or hire a tax professional

 Filing your own taxes will save you money, but you may also want to consider what your time is worth.
-The average taxpayer spends three hours completing a Form 1040, while business owners spend an average of five hours.
-This doesn’t include record keeping or state filings.
+Completing a Form 1040 and other forms can be time consuming when you have to deal with record keeping or state filings.

-Whether you DIY or hire out your taxes, you can minimize your stress by preparing early and planning ahead (click here for a few helpful tips).
+Whether you prepare them yourself or hire out your taxes, you can help minimize your stress by preparing early and planning ahead.

 3. How much are you willing to spend?

-There are costs to doing your taxes yourself — your time, any software you may use, and mistakes you may make that could end up resulting in fees and fines.
-DIY software or online programs typically cost $40 to $170, plus a bit more for state filing, depending on the type of return.
-(If your adjusted gross income is less than $66,000, you can use the IRS’ Free File to prepare and file your taxes at no cost.)
+There are costs to doing your taxes yourself — your time, any software you may use and mistakes you may make that could end up resulting in fees and fines.
+Popular tax software or online programs typically cost $25 to $120, plus a bit more for state filing, depending on the type of return.
+If your adjusted gross income is less than $72,000, you can use the IRS' Free File to prepare and file your taxes at no cost.